Inverse design of flat-foldable volumetric origami with smooth curved profile: Introduction

+Despite these distinctive advantages, origami structures are inherently composed of flat facets, which creates a fundamental mismatch with curved geometries.
+Consequently, addressing stowage requirements for systems involving curvature remains a formidable challenge in deployable structural design.
 In recent years, considerable efforts have been made to design origami structures capable of approximating or matching curved surfaces upon deployment, using diverse origami patterns such as Miura-ori~\cite{Dudte_2016, Hu_2021, Wang_2016, Wang_2023}, Resch~\cite{Tachi_2013, Yu_2023}, and flasher~\cite{WangS_2022, Tian_2024, Yao_2024}, as well as thick origami~\cite{Zhang_2023, WangC_2022}.
-In most of these studies, the deployed surface appears bumpy rather than smooth, as it consists of flat panels that only discretely approximate the target curvature.
-This bumpy surface limits their applicability in systems that require smooth continuous curvature for optimal aerodynamic or electromagnetic performance, such as aircraft wings or reflector antennas.
-Some studies~\cite{Tian_2024, Zhang_2023} have achieved smooth curved surfaces upon deployment, but their applicability is limited to specific geometries, such as parabolic surfaces.
+However, these approaches typically produce faceted approximations rather than truly smooth surfaces, as they consist of flat panels that only discretely approximate the target curvature.
+This faceted surface limits their applicability in systems that require smooth, continuous curvature for optimal aerodynamic or electromagnetic performance, such as aircraft wings or reflector antennas.
+While limited studies~\cite{Tian_2024, Zhang_2023} have realized smooth curvatures, they rely on \textit{planar} origami patterns that are topologically restricted to disk-like surfaces, making them incapable of forming closed or multi-bounded \textit{volumetric} geometries such as generalized cylinders and cones.